Construction Heavy Equipment Hauling for All Machinery Types

 What permits are required to haul heavy construction equipment across state lines?

-Can non-operational construction machinery be transported?
+Can non-operational construction equipment be transported safely?